DataDog/documentation/content/en/continuous_integration/pipelines/_index.md

 On the [Pipeline Executions][5] page, you can see aggregated data about pipeline executions over the selected time frame.
 Use the search field and facets to scope the list down to the executions you want to investigate.
 Change the list to show pipelines, stages, or jobs using the buttons at the top.

 Below are three graphs that visualize the durations of your most active pipelines, your failed pipelines over time, and the executions of your pipelines with an option to toggle to accumulated duration, respectively.
-These graphs are scoped to the level chosen at the top left (`Pipeline`, `Stage`, `Job`, etc.)
+These graphs are scoped to the level chosen at the top left (`Pipeline`, `Stage`, `Job`, and more.)

 {{< img src="ci/pipeline_explorer_trends.png" alt="Explorer view trend graphs" style="width:100%;">}}